mediamonks/frontend-coding-standards/README.md

 At Media.Monks, we decided to stick with what is included in Node.js - [npm](https://github.com/npm/cli).
 For most cases its feature-set is sufficient and its [performance has been gradually improving](https://github.com/npm/benchmarks).
-Being shipped together with Node.js also means that developers have to worry less about their package manager, as long as their Node.js version is up to date with out recommendations.
+Being shipped together with Node.js also means that developers have to worry less about their package manager, as long as their Node.js version is up to date with our recommendations.

 ## Recommended Frameworks